History of the 13th Massachusetts Volunteers

 enemy infantry and

-artillery are firing at them from a hill directly beyond the field.
-The 13th
+artillery were firing at them from a hill directly beyond the

 dashed forward and scrambled